-There are known post-1846 CMT sites within the mine site and along the proposed transmission line routes that may be impacted by Project infrastructure (Section 7.2; Figure 7-1).
-Prior to alteration to post-1846 CMTs the relevant/affected Aboriginal Groups will be consulted to determine, if necessary, the preferred mitigation measures.
-Common mitigation measures for post-1846 CMTs with cultural significance include: detailed measurements and photography, removing and preserving the modified portion of the tree, or removing a cross-section (cookie) of the modified portion of the tree.
+There are known post-1846 CMT sites within the mine site and within 150 m of the transmission line alignment centreline that may be impacted by Project infrastructure (Section 7.2; Figure 7-1).
+Prior to alteration to post-1846 CMTs, the relevant/affected Indigenous groups will be consulted to determine the preferred mitigation measures.
+Common mitigation measures for post-1846 CMTs with cultural significance include:

+detailed measurements and photography, removing and preserving the modified portion of the tree, or removing a cross-section (cookie) of the modified portion of the tree.
 These measures allow for the preservation of some or all of the information about the modification(s) made to the tree.